usmananwaar-de/github-repos/ReadME.md

 <h1 align="center">EDA Analysis on GitHub Repos Data</h1>
 This project is divided into two fascinating parts that are sure to capture your attention and leave you feeling satisfied.

-- Firstly, we will use the powerful GitHub API to collect the latest data from various repositories.
-But we don't stop there!
-Before sending this data to Google BigQuery, we will meticulously clean and transform it to ensure its accuracy and relevance.
-Once we've got our data in tip-top shape, we will embark on an EDA analysis journey within Google BigQuery, where we will explore and describe the patterns and insights that emerge from this fascinating data.
+- Firstly, we will be using the GitHub API to gather up-to-date data from various repositories.
+However, before we send this data to Google BigQuery, we will thoroughly clean and transform it to ensure its accuracy and relevance.
+Once we have the data ready, we will carry out an exploratory data analysis within Google BigQuery to discover patterns and insights in the data.

-- In the second part of this project, we will turn our attention to building a logical database design for an eCommerce website.
-This design will be used to automate the process of signing up vendors, making the whole process seamless and efficient.
-With our attention to detail and commitment to excellence, we're sure to produce a database design that will leave you in awe.
+- In the second part of the project, we will focus on designing a logical database for an eCommerce website.
+This database will automate the process of signing up vendors, making it more efficient and seamless.

 So let's start with the GitHub repos project.